-All concerns raised under this policy will be recorded in strictest confidence together with the outcome in a register held by the Headteacher.
-The purpose of this record is to ensure that a central record is kept which can be cross-referenced with other concerns raised in order to monitor any patterns and to assist in monitoring and reviewing the policy.
+All concerns raised under this policy will be recorded in strictest confidence together with the outcome on StaffSafe accessed by the Headteacher.
+The purpose of this online backed-up record is to ensure that a central record is kept which can be cross-referenced with other concerns raised in order to monitor any patterns and to assist in monitoring and reviewing the policy.